 Cataclysm takes it a step further.
 Most of the classic zones have been redesigned (the Barrens for example were split into two more manageable zones), the talent trees are completely revamped (and now give you first Signature Move for a chosen specialisation at level 10 instead of around 30), dungeons are readjusted for new level ranges, etc. It is very awesome.

 The developmental league in WWE Day of Reckoning's story mode.
 There's no storyline or anything interesting going on, it's all "Beat this guy," "OK, beat this guy using your finisher," "OK, beat this guy using a top-rope move," "OK, make this guy tap out..." and on and on and on.
-Not to mention, you're fighting crappy nobody wrestlers that are just an amalgamation of CAW parts instead of the actual WWE guys you bought the game for.
+And you're fighting crappy nobody wrestlers that are just an amalgamation of CAW parts instead of the actual WWE guys you bought the game for.
 Overly realistic for many gamers.

 Endemic to the X-Universe series.
 Depending on the game, it can literally take days to get enough cash together for your first factory, assuming you don't try to take advantage of the derelict ships floating around.
 Recently the devs have been trying to reduce the lead time and make the games more accessible to new players.